danielharrell/SumLect2015/Lost_Idea_LA.md

 endeavor.
 But what makes the paragraph compelling, then, also makes it paradoxical, once we reach the final sentence.
-For if every field of human endeavor suffers from disorientation, then presumably liberal education suffers from it.
-But how, then, can it respond at all to the crisis, much less precisely?
+For if every field of human endeavor suffers from disorientation, then liberal education suffers from it.
+But how, in that case, can it respond at all to the crisis, much less precisely?
 Any response would seem to require orientation, even in the throes of a disorientation having reached the point of crisis.
 Here, then, we see how speaking on behalf of liberal education means distinguishing it from from what threatens it, even when the threat is internal.
-But then we are forced to talk paradoxically as if liberal education were at once included in yet excluded from the threat.
+But we are thus forced to talk paradoxically as if liberal education were at once included in yet excluded from the threat.

-How, then, to resolve this paradox?
+How to resolve this paradox?
 That is, how do we talk not just paradoxically, but intelligibly, about liberal education's powers of guidance in a time of disorientation?
-It is this question that prompts my worry, and the title of my lecture.
-For my worry is that we have found a way of talking that we take to be intelligible, but which in truth is unintelligible, and a sign of disorientation in the mistake.
+It is this question that prompts my worry, along with the title of my lecture.
+My worry is that we have found a way of talking that we take to be intelligible, but which in truth is unintelligible, and a sign of disorientation in the mistake.
 And what makes it unintelligible, finally, is its having lost the idea of a liberal art.
-Or to put my worry less elliptically: we have found a way of talking on behalf of liberal education, a way of defending it, that effectively divorces it from any real conception of the liberal arts; and this divorce has made our defense *seem* intelligible yet *be* unintelligible.
+Or to put this less
+elliptically: we have found a way of talking on behalf of liberal education, of defending it, that effectively divorces it from any conception of the liberal arts.
+And this divorce has made our defense *seem* sensical, yet *be* nonsensical.

-But what do I mean by this?
-To start my answer, let me go back to the I think we can see the beginnings of an answer, if we look at the rest of the announcement that I just quoted the first paragraph of.
-Recall that this paragraph concluded with a paradoxical affirmation of

-have mistaken for intelligible, but which
-I worry is in truth unintelligible, and indeed a sign of disorientation at the very heart of the enterprise.
-(At the heart of liberal education.)

-. , if we suppose, and as I myself believe,  in a time about liberal education's resources in
-Mention here perhaps that this is where my worries begin.
-(Solution: to make for a kind of archimedian point of the internal, but without content.
-A sign of this is the lip-service paid to the liberal arts.).  critical disorientation. puts any appeal to response at risk of contradicting Insofar as there is a genuine threat to liberal education, the disorientation is total, but insofar as liberal education can be saved, the disorientation is less than total. rather than simply succumb?
-The paragraph talks of the crisis as if nthere were no escaping it, but talks of liberal education as if its momentum (We are asked to believe in two contrary things: lucidity and confusion.)
-What kind of response could there be in the throes of disorientation?
-Or more generally, how can liberal education be distinguished from threatens it, if the threat is internal?
-The very possibility of response, it would seem, requires the disorientation in question to be less than total.
-But this means distinguishing liberal education from what threatens it, even when the threat is internal.
-The crisis in question, evidently, has to be internal enough to be, indeed, a crisis; but external enough to be opposed rather than prevail.
-Or if it can indeed respond to the crisis, then in what sense is the crisis a crisis?
-The crisis
+To accuse us of nonsense is no small charge, of course.
+And there is no case to make for it, I think, that can put it beyond doubt.
+In any case, my hope in what follows is not to make the charge hard to doubt; but merely hard to dismiss, and in a spirit more probing than polemical.

+To get a better sense of what I mean by all this, we can first turn back to the announcement I just quoted from.
+Recall that its first paragraph concluded by asserting that liberal education can reaffirm its relevance and purposes, even in the midst of uncertainty and disorientation.
+But how?
+The rest of the announcement offers an answer to this question:

+>We believe that the unprecedented opportunities for freedom
+>in the modern world only heighten the need for life-long
+>engagement with the essential questions.
+Individualism, the
+>accelerating progress of science and technology, the
+>liberation engendered by complex economies---the very
+>achievements of the modern age---present philosophical and
+>ethical difficulties, both novel and perennial.
+No one can
+>address these effectively, in their own lives or as future
+>leaders, unless they come to understand them in a more than
+>superficial way.

+> At St. John’s College, it has continued to be our
+> conviction that the root questions of life can be taken up
+> by any serious person.
+We have made the Socratic
+> approach---of open, courageous, and philosophically minded
+> inquiry---central to the work of every class.
+We welcome
+> friends (and critics) and educators from near and far to
+> join us for this conference, which we envision as a broad
+> platform to speak about the challenges and opportunities
+> for liberal education today, and to engage in exemplary
+> studies in the liberal arts (interpretive and substantive
+> work on texts and within disciplines).

+(Point out that this is just an advertisement, but other things just like it.)
 Maybe point out that casting the terms as external means make some kind of sense of the internal. content given to internal, but I think this is perhaps wrong.
 Real threat is internal, only way out is external.